techx/cog/DEVELOPMENT.md

   - `DATABASE_URL` points to the URL of a development database, which has to be set up using Postgres on your system.
 A sample `DATABASE_URL` could look like `postgres://username:password@localhost/cog`.
-  - `QUILL` is the URL to your Quill instance for auth.
-  - `SECRET` needs to be the same JWT secret used in your Quill instance.
+  - `SECRET` some random JWT secret
 - Run `python initialize.py`
   - This initializes the database - run it if you make any changes to the models and are fine with overwriting data.

 ## Running
 - Run `make run`
-- The site will be visible at `localhost:8000`
+- The site will be visible at `localhost:80`

 ## Tests
 - Run `make test` to run all tests